ObieBent/okd-upi-install/README.md

 systemctl status haproxy
 ```

-11. Configure NFS for the OpenShift registry.
+11. Configure NFS for the OpenShift persistent storage.
 It is a requirement to provide storage to the Registry, empyDir can be specified if necessary.

 Create the Share